LAW OF ECONOMY AND REGULATED SECTORS

 - Communication skills:

-the student must be able to acquire clear and effective communication skills, thanks to a good command of the technical vocabulary and related to the topics covered during the course.
+the student must be able to acquire clear and effective communication skills, thanks to a good command of the technical vocabulary related to the topics covered during the course.

 - Learning ability: